MicrosoftEdge/WebView2Feedback/specs/Workers.md

 interface ICoreWebView2DedicatedWorker : IUnknown {
   /// A string specified when creating a dedicated worker.
   ///
+  /// This corresponds to the `options.name` property passed to the `Worker` constructor in the DOM.
+  /// For more information, see the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker).
+  ///
   /// The caller must free the returned string with `CoTaskMemFree`.
 See
   /// [API Conventions](/microsoft-edge/webview2/concepts/win32-api-conventions#strings).
   [propget] HRESULT Name([out, retval] LPWSTR* value);